Prag8855/aab/content/guides/permanent-residence.md

 You must...[^27]

 - [ ] **Have lived together for 3 years**
-    This only includes the time that you lived together in Germany.
+    You must live together, in Germany, for 3 years without interruption.[^29]
 - [ ] **Speak B1 German**
     You can understand what people say when they talk in a simple language about certain topics.
+You can do things like open a bank account without help.
 - [ ] **Support yourself**
     Your income or your spouse's income covers your cost of living.
 If you have children or an unemployed spouse, it also covers their cost of living.[^16]